aj07/composer-wiki/Meeting-23rd-March-2017.md

 Meeting to be held at 4pm UTC (4pm UK, 11am ET, 8am PT) on the 23rd March 2017.
+The meeting is scheduled to be 1 hour long, although it may end earlier.

 Dial in details:
 * Phone number: